gcash/neutrino-web/README.md

 These tools are biased towards development environments, and the default settings of all scripts assume you are actively developing.
 When pushing to production you will need to use flags as described below.

-## Grunt
+### Grunt

 The Grunt command runs the following tasks:

-1. Concatenate and minify all CSS & JS files
+1. Concatenate and minify all CSS & JS files.
-1. Builds the HTML files from our templates
+1. Builds the HTML files from our templates.
-1. Copies all files to a folder called `.build`
+1. Copies all files to a folder called `.build`.

-## Rebuild.sh
+### Rebuild.sh

 This simple bash script will run the following commands:

-1. Stop and remove this Docker image if it exists
+1. Stop and remove this Docker image if it exists.
-1. Build and run this Docker image exposing the desired port
+1. Build and run this Docker image exposing port 5025.

-## How to Build for Development
+### How to Build for Development

 1. **Grunt:** Run the command `grunt`
 1. **Rebuild.sh:** Run the command `./rebuild.sh`